 In 1928 Frost built the house at 244 Wimbleton where the Brooks family once lived.
 "He and his wife intended to live there," says Bruce Brooks.
-"By the time they were ready to move in, the depression hit.
+"By the time

+Birmingham-Bloomfield Lifestyles page 2 of 3 they were ready to move in, the depression hit.
 The house remained vacant until about 1933."